soroush/graphicsmagick/www/index.rst

     control management tool which supports management of local changes.
 The repository history goes back to 1998.

-  * GM has 0.00 (zero) defects per 1000 lines of code (293,341 total
+  * GM has 0.00 (zero) defects per 1000 lines of code (332,286 total
-    lines included) according to Coverity analysis on May 25, 2015.
+    lines included) according to `Coverity Analysis Metrics`_ on April 1, 2022.

   * GM developers contribute to other free projects for the public good.